 A collection of 19th and 20th century legal treatises, casebooks, local practice manuals, form books, pamphlets, letters, speeches, and other historical legal works, covering a wide range of topics of US and British law.
 Includes approximately 10 million pages and over 21,000 works.

 Primary source material from the nineteenth century and beyond.
-Particularly strong in British politics and society, European literature, Asia and the West, and British popular culture.
+Particularly strong in British politics and society, European literature, Asia and the West, British popular culture, and photography.
 (19th Century Collections Online) [19th Century]

 Digitized texts of over 420 published trial narratives printed in the United States or the United Kingdom from 1815 to 1914, dealing with divorce, domestic violence, bigamy, seduction, breach of promise to marry, custody of children, murder, and sexual violence.